adamstruck/gdan-tmp-webdash/README.md

 # Reformat OHSU files (fbed_rfe_feats.csv and reprocess.tgz)

 - [x] Reformat feature set file (fbed_rfe_feats.csv)
-- [ ] Reformat prediction matrices (reprocess.tgz)
+- [ ] Reformat prediction matrices (sklrn_shiny_20200508) (old == reprocess.tgz)

+Using prediction files `sklrn_shiny_20200508` that are the same as the most recent date in reprocess BUT that have consolidated all models for ONE tumor into one file

-Note that there are two iterations in `reprocess.tgz`, we will only be using the most recent date files (20200331) thus will ignore (20200227)
+Old note == Note that there are two iterations in `reprocess.tgz`, we will only be using the most recent date files (20200331) thus will ignore (20200227)

 1. Reformat feature set files